A contribution to the understanding

 It was a huge thing reaching almost to the ceiling.
 But it was made of a curious composition: it was made of skin and naked flesh, and on top there was something like a rounded head with no face and no hair.
 On the very top of the head was a single eye, gazing motionlessly upward.”
 His mother said “That is the man-eater”.

 It was a subterranean god, not to be named.
 This was the deity responsible for the two greatest carnages in world history, an epoch which Jung was destined to live through.
 We like to think of our civilization as ruled by an enlightened spirit, but the presence of the subterranean god can always be felt.
 Hatred, calumny, and contemptuous remarks, remain part and parcel of our culture.
 It should be apparent to everyone that the plebeians aren’t as good as they pretend.
 It is a falsehood characteristic of our civilization.
-Destructiveness and malevolence does not depend on misunderstandings, as is always supposed.
-The average person, it seems, cannot withstand an opportunity to hurt others provided that they risk no harm to themselves.
+Destructiveness and malevolence do not depend on misunderstandings, as is always supposed.
+The average person, it seems, cannot withstand an opportunity to hurt others provided that he risks no harm to himself.
 Maliciousness is used as a means of self-therapy.
 For this reason, it is exceedingly difficult to maintain civility in an Internet discussion forum.

 Why do the hoi polloi